google/docsy-example/content/en/docs/Examples/eofs/index.md

 ---
-title: "Transect subsetting"
+title: "Empirical Orthogonal Functions"
-linkTitle: "Transects"
+linkTitle: "EOFs"
-date: 2020-11-24
+date: 2020-11-25
-weight: 6
+weight: 8
 description: >
-  Transect subsetting (a vertical slice of data between two coordinates): Creating them and performing some custom diagnostics with them.
+  Using COAsT to compute the Empirical Orthogonal Functions (EOFs) of your data
 ---

-### Create a transect subset of the example dataset
+### Load data and compute EOFs

 Load packages and define some file paths